StyXman/ayrton/doc/source/reference.rst

     1, the value returned is just the first element; if it's bigger than 1, it returns a list with those *n* elements.

+.. py:function:: source (file)

+    Executes *file* in a subprocess.
+Any local variable will be incorporated in the current process' local namespace.

 .. py:function:: unset (*args)

-    For each variable name in *\*args*, unset the variable and remove it from the environment to be exported to subproceses.
+    For each variable name in *\*args*, unset the variable and remove it from the environment to be exported to subprocesses.
 Notice that it must be a list of strings, not the variables themselves.
-Unknow variables will be silently ignored.
+Unknown variables will be silently ignored.

 .. py:function:: foo ([*args, [**kwars]])